Geowan/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script 12-file_type prints the type of the file named iamafile in /tmp directory Script 13-symbolic_link creates a symbolic link to /bin/ls, named __ls__

+Script 14-copy_html copies html files and only updates